metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 On a positive note, the Ravens ground game has been spectacular.
 These Chiefs are so helpless against Baltimore's halfbacks.

 Lamar Jackson is a moron.

+Travis Kelce can read defenses about as well as Mahomes.
+Keep that in mind against blitz-happy teams like the Ravens.